tejasa97/Code-Checker/README.md

 # Code-Checker
-A python script that checks whether C device drivers adhere to a set of Linux driver standards.
+A python script that checks the compliance of a particular set of C device drivers to a set of Linux driver standards.